Browse this website Close this menu

 Family History

-George Backhouse, the son of Joseph and Mary Ann Backhouse was christened in Coddington Church on 19 Mar 1883.
+Septimus George Backhouse, the son of the late Joseph a stable labourer and the late Mary Ann Backhouse was christened in Coddington Church on 19 Mar 1883.
 In 1891 the family lived on Newark Rd.
+His father Joseph was born in 1845 at Appleby, Lincolnshire, he died in 1901 aged 56 yrs, his mother Mary Ann Harrison was born in 1843 at Wakefield she died in 1901 aged 63 yrs, they were married on 16th October 1870 at Forest Row, Sussex, they went on to have 6 children.
 By 1901, when Septimus was 17, the family lived at 16 Balderton Gate, Newark.
 In the 1911 census Septimus is a Private Soldier 27 yrs of age and is with the 1st battalion Sherwood Foresters in India.

 Military History